-The BA in English Studies is a single-major undergraduate degree programme designed to provide students with thorough knowledge in global English literature, a flavour of emerging literature in English by Bhutanese writers, and a solid grounding in communication skills using English as the medium.
+The BA in English Studies is a single-major undergraduate degree programme designed to provide students with thorough knowledge of global English literature, a flavour of emerging literature in English by Bhutanese writers, and a solid grounding in communication skills using English as the medium.
 The literature section of the programme is supplemented by modules addressing the English language, creative writing, journalism, and a selection of General Education modules covering core competencies and electives from across programmes.

 Literature modules form the most substantial portion of the programme, and the programme seeks to encourage students’ appreciation of it on multiple levels and thoughtful engagement with important issues and questions raised.
 The programme aims to train students to listen and read carefully, to think critically and independently, and to express their ideas and thoughts clearly in speech and writing.
 Students will also be nurtured to be conscientious and responsible individuals who develop an awareness of the wealth of their culture and community, and thereby seek to preserve and contribute to it.